-An outstanding Sports Car driver in his own right, Roger Penske (February 20, 1937) took that experience and built one of the most successful teams in the history of motorsports as the cars that he has fielded for a variety of world-class drivers through 2017 have won 474 major races, 541 pole positions and 31 National Championships.
-But Penske is also one of the most innovative and successful businessmen in the world with his primary focus on automobile dealerships and commercial trucks and trucking.
+An outstanding Sports Car driver in his own right, Roger Penske (February 20, 1937) took that experience and built the most successful teams motorsports history as the cars that he has fielded for a variety of world-class drivers through 2017 have won 475 races, 543 pole positions and 32 national championships.

 Encouraged by his corporate executive father to become an entrepreneur, the Cleveland, Ohio, teenager bought old cars, fixed them up and sold them at a profit.
 And during a 10-year period he did this operation more than 30 times.

 In 1958, Penske made his first professional start at the old Marlboro Motor Raceway in Upper Marlboro, Maryland, in an old Bob Holbert Porsche RS.
 Then the talented young driver – who in 1959 earned his Bachelor of Science degree in Industrial Management from Lehigh University in Bethlehem, Pennsylvania – won the 1960 Sports Car Club of America F-Modified title in a Porsche RSK.

 After attaining DuPont sponsorship, Penske won his first professional race on the old 1.5-mile Vineland (N.J.)
 Speedway Road Course in his red No. 6 Telar Special “Birdcage” Maserati on April 9, 1961.
 He then he won three consecutive SCCA national events on his way to becoming the D-Modified National Champion and was named by Sports Illustrated as its “SCCA Driver of the Year.”